minorua/Qgis2threejs/source/2.9/Exporter.rst

 You can configure them via `Scene <#scene>`__ menu, `Layers` panel, `Animation` panel, `View` menu and `Export to Web` dialog.

 In the `Layers` panel, each layer item has a checkbox on its left.
 Check the checkbox to add the layer to current scene.
-To open layer properties dialog and configure settings for the layer, double-click on the layer item or click on `Properties...` from context menu (right click menu).
+To open layer properties dialog and configure properties for the layer, double-click on the layer item or click on `Properties...` from context menu (right click menu).

 Export settings are automatically saved to a ``.qto3settings`` file alongside the current QGIS project file if you are working